basketballrelativity/shot_probability/README.md

 # shot_probability
-Building a shot probability model from NBA shot chart data
+Building a shot probability model from WNBA and NBA shot chart data

 ## Description